JPCodes/hair-salon-ruby/readme.md

 # Hair Salon Administration Page

-#### An app that allows the user to keep dictionary entries, 2 Dec 2016
+#### An app that allows the user to manage a hair salons clients and stylists, 9 Dec 2016

 #### By Jim Padilla

 ## Description

-This Ruby app has a front end interface where a user will enter two pieces of information.
-The first is a word, the second is a definition.
-The user can enter multiple definitions for the same word.
-The user can also create multiple word entries.
-Alphabetize functionality is optional and can be accessed from the home page.
-A search page link is also available, this allows the user to type in a word they would like to search for in a case-insensitive form.
+This Ruby app has a front end interface where a user can create clients and stylists.
+The user can also update and delete these entries and assign clients to a stylist.

 ## Setup/Installation Requirements